-I told myself that after a no-holds-bared eating fest that happened over the holidays in Houston (seems to happen every time I visit that city), that I would slowly simmer down my gut-busting diet.
+I told myself that after a no-holds-bared eating fest that happened over the holidays in Houston (seems to happen every time I visit that city), that I would slowly simmer down.
 With the cold weather and the steady stream of party foods that followed, my plan never came to fruition.
 Nearly two months later, it's high time I finally act, and over the weekend I decided that a salad was in store—grilled, of course.

 I'm not much of a recipe follower when it comes to throwing together some leafy greens and a vinaigrette, but this particular one caught my eye because it required the grilling of spinach.
 Finally, an interesting way to use my underloved accessory, the grilling basket.
 Not only was the dressed spinach taken to the flames, but also the sage-rubbed portobellos and walnuts.
 This was a grilled salad through and through.